CyberTrainingExercise/Starcom/README.md

 1. Attacking web services
 1. SSH

-Tools:
+## Requirements

-1. Machine capable of running at least 2 VMs and a Unity Executable
+1. Machine capable of running Docker and a Unity Executable
-1. Machine capable of running Kali
-1. Machine capable of running Python3 and a code editor
+1. At least 1 machine capable of running Kali, Python3, and a code editor
+    - A minimum of 2 is recommended as these tools will be needed to take down sat0 and sat1, but 3-4 might be helpful for larger groups.
 1. USB Stick

-Setup:
+1. Duckies for FTX small unit tactics

+## Expected Design

+This CTX is designed as part of a larger scale FTX.
+It was initially designed as a subsection of a 4hr FTX for RIT's Spring 2022 FTX.
+The goal was to introduce basic hacking skills in a Space Force themed enviroment.

+The recommended team size is 5-10, with at least several members being skilled technically.
+The Leader is expected to juggle these technical tasks with the real world FTX tasks.

 ### Scenario